saraalinazari/Bamazon/README.md

 You can see the screenshot of department table after adding new department with name: dep1 and costs:3000 in the following image:
 ![Alt Text](/images/bamazonSupervisor6.jpg)
 * If user selects <Finish>, then it ends the connection

+# Prerequisites
+ * Download Chrome or Internet Explorer or Mozilla for your specific operating system.
+ * Check if you have Node installed by typing  'node -v' in your terminal.
+If it returns anything related to version then you have it installed.
+ * You need MySQL on your system.
+Also, if you are Mac user you need to install SquelPro.
+If you are Windows User, you would need MySQL Workbench.